-I had to start being a solo parent right away.
+I had to start as a solo parent right away.
 Even though I didn’t think I had the strength to do so.

-I said that I couldn’t do it when there were rumors that our deployment would be 15 months.
+I said that I couldn’t do it when there were rumors that our deployment would be extended to 15 months.
 I didn’t think I could get through that.
 But I did.

-When I thought about giving birth without him, I didn’t think I could do that either but I did.
+When I thought about giving birth without my husband by my side, I didn’t think I could do that either but I did.

 When I got married, I did not see deployments in the future as I walked down the aisle.

-Even women who married someone already in the military could not have imaged how hard military life would really be.
+Everyone who had married someone already in the military could not have imagined how hard military life would really be.
 The military is not something you can plan out ahead of time.
-The military life is a journey with all kinds of twists and turns.
+Military life is a journey with all kinds of twists and turns.
 Sometimes you will come up against a struggle you don’t think you can get through.
 But you do.

 We push through the hardships because we know that the man or woman we see in uniform waiting to hug and kiss us after the deployment is worth all the waiting.
 We know that if our spouse thinks that they should be serving in the military, that we will stand beside them.

-Know that sometimes us military spouses can’t do it either.
+Know that sometimes we military spouses can’t do it either.
 That we are not always so strong and that we sometimes need a little more support.